NewValleyChurch/NewValleyChurch.github.io/pages/testing/testing.md

 The front matter in _this_ page has the category to "sound", the folder to "testing", and the layout to page2.

-`sidebar: none` disables the default theme sidebar to make room for the custom autobuild menu.
+`sidebar: none` disables the default theme sidebar to make room for the custom auto-build menu.

-##

 ## Current Problem